Donders-Institute/bidscoin/docs/preparation.rst

 dicomsort
 ^^^^^^^^^

-The ``dicomsort`` command-line tool is a utility to move your flat- or DICOMDIR-organized files (see `above <#required-source-data-structure>`__) into a 'seriesfolder' organization.
+The ``dicomsort`` command-line tool is a utility to move your flat- or DICOMDIR-organized files (see `above <#required-source-data-structure>`__) into a 'seriesfolder' organization (see above).
 This can be useful to organise your source data in a more convenient and human readable way, as DICOMDIR or flat DICOM directories can often be hard to comprehend.
 The BIDScoin tools will run ``dicomsort`` in a temporary folder if your data is not already organised in series-folders, so in principle you don't really need to run it yourself.
 Running ``dicomsort`` beforehand does, however, give you more flexibility in handling special cases that are not handled properly and it can also give you a speed benefit.

 ::

     usage: dicomsort [-h] [-i SUBPREFIX] [-j SESPREFIX] [-f FIELDNAME] [-r] [-e EXT] [-n] [-p PATTERN] [-d]
                      dicomsource

     Sorts and / or renames DICOM files into local subdirectories with a (3-digit) SeriesNumber-SeriesDescription directory name (i.e. following the same listing as on the scanner console)

     positional arguments:
       dicomsource           The name of the root folder containing the dicomsource/[sub/][ses/]dicomfiles and / or the
                             (single session/study) DICOMDIR file

     optional arguments:
       -h, --help            show this help message and exit -i SUBPREFIX, --subprefix SUBPREFIX